World leaders back Greece, vow to combat financial turmoil

 “We commit to take all necessary steps to strengthen and reinvigorate our economies and combat financial stresses, recognizing that the right measures are not the same for each of us,” the leaders said in a joint statement issued at their meeting at the Camp David presidential retreat in Maryland.

-The overarching message from the summit hosted by President Barack Obama reflected his own concerns that the euro-zone contagion, which threatens the future of Europe’s 17-country single currency bloc, could hurt the fragile U.S. recovery and his re-election chances in November.
+The message sent by the summit hosted by President Barack Obama reflected his own concerns that the euro-zone contagion, which threatens the future of Europe’s 17-country single currency bloc, could hurt the fragile U.S. recovery and his re-election chances in November.

-With Greece’s political and economic upheaval high on the summit’s agenda and stoking concerns over instability in Spain and Italy, Group of Eight leaders sought to calm the situation.

-In the first line of their final economic communique, they essentially endorsed calls to broaden Europe’s focus beyond German-backed belt-tightening, calling it “our imperative” to promote growth.

-Anxious to quell investor fears, the G8 said: “We reaffirm our interest in Greece remaining in the euro zone while respecting its commitments.”
-But leaders offered no specific prescription for extracting Athens from its worsening crisis.
+In their final economic communique, the Group of Eight leaders endorsed calls to broaden Europe’s focus to more pro-growth remedies and said: “We reaffirm our interest in Greece remaining in the euro zone while respecting its commitments.”

 It was unusual for the often-bland G8 communique to single out a relatively small nation.
 But fears that a political stalemate in Greece would lead to its departure from Europe’s monetary union at unknown costs to the financial system and global economic stability have spooked markets.